 What steps will make the problem happen again?

 Be specific!
-The less time the addon’s author has to spend finding the bug, the faster they can start fixing it!
+The less time the addon’s author has to spend finding the bug, the sooner they can start fixing the bug!

 - What is the exact text of the related error message, if any?
 (Step 4)